Search for strongly interacting massive particles generating trackless jets in proton-proton collisions at $\sqrt{s} = $ 13 TeV: Event reconstruction

 {\tolerance=800 The candidate vertex with the largest value of summed physics-object $\pt^2$ is taken to be the primary \Pp{}\Pp{} interaction vertex.
 The physics objects are the jets, clustered using the jet finding algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with the tracks assigned to candidate vertices as inputs, and the associated missing \pt, taken as the negative vector sum of the \pt of those jets. }

-Since the principal discriminant for identifying SIMP candidates is ChF, it is important to minimize incorrect primary vertex identification, because the removal of spurious charged hadrons from pileup depends on their primary vertex association.
-While jets with many high-momentum tracks can usually be associated with a primary vertex, this is not the case for neutral jets.
-The underlying event and initial-state QCD radiation may provide some tracks, but it is likely that the wrong vertex is selected in signal-like events.
+Since the principal discriminant for identifying SIMP candidates is ChF, it is important to minimize incorrect primary vertex identification, because the removal of spurious charged hadron tracks originating from pileup depends on their primary vertex association.
+While jets with many high-momentum tracks can usually be associated with a primary vertex, this is not the case for the neutral jets of signal events.
+For these jets, the underlying event and initial-state QCD radiation may provide some tracks, but it is likely that the wrong vertex is selected.
 In such cases, the removal of charged particles not associated with the chosen primary vertex also removes the tracks from the SIMP production vertex.
+However, an incorrect choice of vertex in signal events has little effect as their jets exhibit a low ChF already.

-In the case of signal events, an incorrect choice of vertex has little effect as their jets exhibit a low charged content already.
-However, a wrongly chosen vertex in a QCD multijet background event causes the pileup suppression procedure to purge the tracks from the true vertex, resulting in the spurious appearance of neutral jets.
+The correct choice of the primary vertex is made in well above 99\% of QCD multijet background events.
+However, if the primary vertex is wrongly chosen in these background events, the pileup suppression procedure may purge tracks from the true vertex, resulting in the spurious appearance of neutral jets.
 This makes such an event appear signal-like.
 For the most stringent ChF requirements considered in this analysis, this reconstruction-induced background becomes dominant as compared with backgrounds from prompt photons and very rare jet fragmentation into mostly neutral hadrons and photons.

-Simulation studies have shown that when the first vertex is wrongly chosen, the second of the $\pt^2$-ordered list of reconstructed vertices is the true vertex from the hard collision in more than 50\% of the cases, often because a single poor-quality track from a pileup collision is erroneously reconstructed with high momentum.
-Therefore, to mitigate this reconstruction-induced background, we reconstruct each event twice: once with the standard reconstruction, and again assuming the second vertex to be the collision vertex.
+Simulation studies on background events have shown that in the very rare case when the first vertex is wrongly chosen, the second of the $\pt^2$-ordered list of reconstructed vertices is the true vertex from the hard collision in more than 50\% of the cases, often because a single poor-quality track from a pileup collision is erroneously reconstructed with high momentum.
+Therefore, to mitigate this reconstruction-induced background, we reconstruct each event twice: once with the standard reconstruction, and again, assuming the second vertex to be the collision vertex.
 In the case that the second vertex is the correct one, QCD jets acquire larger values of ChF compared to those obtained with the default reconstruction.
 Thus the subsequent event selection requires the condition set on ChF to be satisfied for both vertex choices.
+Additional background suppression using lower-ranked primary vertices was found not to further improve the sensitivity of the signal selection.

 Since photons are reconstructed as neutral jets, we need to efficiently identify and reject them.
 In this analysis, we identify photons using loose identification requirements~\cite{Khachatryan:2015iwa}.
 To further increase the photon identification efficiency, we also consider as photons those jets not coinciding with a loose photon but containing a reconstructed electron-positron pair (potentially coming from photon conversion) whose \pt is greater than 30\% of that of the jet itself.